FlawlessNa/Legends/README.md

 - [ ] Add failsafe on Rotation for self.data.path on last X values being same or None
   - third failsafe on rotation should trigger pausing mechanism (disable relevant decision makers)
 - Add failsafe reaction resetting all key directions
-- Jump on rope mechanics: Add only grid connections for the "peak" of the parabola
+- Jump on rope mechanics:
+  - [ ] Add only grid connections for the "peak" of the parabola
+  - [ ] Enter "release all keys" mode when near the ladder/rope for improved precision
 - Re-do smartRotation mechanics into new framework

 ## Improvements